Washington County (Utah). County Commission

 RETENTION

-Retain 4 years.
+Retain for 4 year(s)

 DISPOSITION